 For Jimmy Tendency website, as for most of my projects, I followed the British Design Council Double Diamond design process.

 Once created the initial requirements from Gimmi, I started my research by testing and analysing the current website.

-While there seem to be some level of information hierarchy in the current version, no user research was conducted and user needs were not taken into consideration.
+While there seems to be some level of information hierarchy in the current version, no user research was conducted and user needs were not taken into consideration.

 The general look & feel, typography, and colours were arbitrarily chosen and were not reflecting the business core values, while little consideration was given to usability and accessibility.

 I started with four user interviews, in person and over the phone, and I performed a quick competitive analysis.

 The data collected informed me on how to approach the design solution and helped me to determine the user needs, objectives and frustrations.

-I conducted interviews with 5 people, 3 existing clients and 2 others who accepted to talk about the salon and the way that they access the Web.
+I conducted interviews with 5 people, 3 existing clients and 2 others who agreed to talk about the salon and the way that they access the Web.

 2. Define: Research Synthesis

 According to my user research, the 3 main key findings were:

 - Users visit the website for getting in touch with the salon staff

 - They need to check the opening times